cameloper/LogUploader/README.md

 ## Installation

-LogUploder is currently in development but will be released in CocaPods once it's ready.
-It's useable tho!
+LogUploder is currently in development but you can still install it with CocoaPods.
+Just execute `pod repo add cameloperPodspec 'https://github.com/cameloper/Podspec'` and add `pod 'LogUploader'` in your Podfile.

-Simply create a new folder named LogUploaderPod, copy LogUploader folder and `.podspec` file to it and add `pod 'Alamofire', :path => './LogUploader'` in your podfile.

 We appreciate any kind of contribution!
 <!--LogUploader is available through [CocoaPods](http://cocoapods.org).
 To install-->